Category: Canada

 Pizza Roundup Pendelis Pizzeria

 Pendelis is a very good pizza place with a pepperoni cut like you have never seen!
-The pepperoni is so tasty to!
+They cut the pepperoni long ways instead of the usual rounds.
+The pepperoni is so tasty too!

-When you go to Pendelis make sure to check out their pasta to, because it looks excellent.
+When you go to Pendelis make sure to check out their pasta, because it looks excellent.
 My brother had the pasta and he loved it!
-Pendelis has more than just pizza, they also have pastas and poutine and burgers.
+Pendelis has more than just pizza and pasta, they also have poutine and burgers.

 The staff is really nice and the food is really good.
 For all of that I give Pendelis Pizza a 5 star review